 Brian Conrad, CVPM, Meadow Hills Veterinary Center, Kennewick, Washington

 Brian Conrad, CVPM, has been the practice manager for Meadow Hills Veterinary Center in Kennewick, Wash., since 1999.
-During his tenure at Meadow Hills, the clinic has been named Veterinary Economics Hospital of the Year in 2001 and the 2004 Mid-Columbia Small Business of the Year.
-Conrad is a frequent lecturer for the Fetch conventions and a contributor to Veterinary Economics and Firstline magazines.
-He was recently appointed to the board of directors for the Veterinary Hospital Management Association.
+During his tenure at Meadow Hills, the clinic was named Veterinary Economics Hospital of the Year in 2001 and the 2004 Mid-Columbia Small Business of the Year.
+Conrad is a frequent lecturer for the Fetch dvm360 conventions and a contributor to Vetted and Firstline magazines.
+He recently ended his term as president of the Veterinary Hospital Management Association.

 “Building your hospital is just the start – the work ramps up after the ribbon cutting ceremony, when you create the plan that pay for it!
 How you’ll staff it, create effective work flows, implement new maintenance protocols, and make it profitable and sustainable.
 Now that’s a BIG ribbon!”